harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 ### Performance Cost

 For automatic component imports to provide their magic, they need to parse the SFC and compile the template at compile time.
-If you recall we are running our loader after the `vue-loader`, that means this compilation has already been completed and is happening again.
+If you recall, we are running our loader after the `vue-loader`, that means this compilation has already been completed and is happening again.

 This means that by adding this feature, we are could be **doubling our build time**.
 Which affects the hot module